Eric Rose: Paediatric heart transplantation, 1984

 was born with a single ventricle, a condition that was fatal in 1984.
 The longest survival in a child heart transplant procedure was eighteen days until Rose and his team performed four year old James’s heart transplant on 9 June 1984.
 The donor heart came from Dorothy Ford's son, John Ford, who was also a four-year-old boy who died after falling from a New York apartment trying to escape a fire.
 Magnifying glasses helped Rose visualise James's small heart during the surgery and afterwards, rejection was prevented by tailoring the dose of cyclosporine.
 At the age of 10 years, he required a second heart transplant.

-James survived twenty one years after the first transplant, during which at one time he also suffered from Hodgkins lymphoma.
+James survived twenty one years after the first transplant, during which at one time he also suffered from Hodgkin lymphoma.
 His parents were able to witness his graduation and the start of a medical career.
 However, during his first week of medical school, he died in his sleep.